The personal statement – 4,000 characters to make your case

 You only have 4,000 characters (47 lines) to make your case, so you need to structure it well and check that each sentence adds something new.
 There is also a minimum limit of 1,000 characters.
 Make sure you tailor your personal statement and include relevant examples that are appropriate to your course.

 It is important to plan what to include and list what evidence you think might interest an Admissions Tutor:

-- Why you would like to study your course?
+- Why you would like to study the course?

 - What do you know about the subject?

-- Skills and knowledge have you gained from your current studies and other activities that may be relevant to your course
+- What skills and knowledge have you gained from your current studies and other activities that may be relevant to the course?

 - What are your plans for the future and career aspirations?

 - What academic skills do you have?

 - Work experience, placement or voluntary work you have done

 - What are you interests and hobbies?

 Once you’ve listed everything, think about what you have learnt from your experiences and how this relates to the course.
 Select relevant examples to include in your statement and organise the information so that your personal statement builds a strong argument for why you should be offered a place.

 Structuring your personal statement – presenting your case

 Why you want to study this course – focus the tutor’s attention in the opening paragraph.
 First impressions count!